 Brian appeared on dozens of quiz shows and panel games including Sporting Chance, Twenty Questions and Trivia Test Match and commentated on all the major state occasions such as the funeral of King George VI, the Coronation, and the wedding of the Prince and Princess of Wales.
 He officially retired from the BBC in 1972, but then turned freelance and presented the popular radio series Down Your Way for the next fifteen years.

 At the age of eighty Brian achieved a lifelong ambition with his one-man show An Evening with Johnners, in which he told hilarious anecdotes to sell-out audiences around the country.
 The CD of An Evening with Johnners became the bestselling spoken word recording in the UK and even entered the pop album charts.
 It was awarded a gold disc for sales of more than 100,000 copies.

 Many of Brian’s funniest stories were included on the CD The Wit of Cricket, which also features Dickie Bird and Henry Blofeld and is published by Hodder & Stoughton Audiobooks.
 This was the number one bestselling audio CD in the UK in 2007 and 2008.

 After Brian’s death on 5 January 1994, a memorial service was held at Westminster Abbey.
-His widow Pauline founded the Brian Johnston Memorial Trust, a charity which awards annual Brian Johnston Scholarships to promising young cricketers in need of financial support and also helps to sponsor cricket for the Blind.
+His widow Pauline founded The Johnners Trust, a charity which awards annual Brian Johnston Scholarships to promising young cricketers in need of financial support and also helps to sponsor cricket for the Blind.
 The charity has been administered by the Lord’s Taverners since 1999 and it has granted more than half a million pounds in cricket scholarships and awards.